 About Billy O’Shea

-Billy O’Shea grew up at an airport on the west coast of Ireland.
+Billy O’Shea was born in Prick End, Kent (now renamed Chislehurst West), and grew up at an airport on the west coast of Ireland.

-He studied at Trinity College Dublin and Mountjoy Jail, but dropped out of both before completing his education.
-He then briefly pursued a career as a sitcom saboteur with the Irish television station RTE before being washed out of the country in the great emigration wave of 1980.
+He studied at Trinity College Dublin and Mountjoy Prison, but dropped out of both before completing his education.
+He then briefly pursued a career as a live broadcast saboteur with the Irish television station RTE before being washed out of the country in the great emigration wave of 1980.